Why Robots Meta Directives Play An Essential Role In SEO?

 How To Implement Robots Tags?

-Now that you know the functions of the SEO robots tags, it is time to know how to implement them in reality.
+Now that you know the functions of the SEO robot tags, it is time to learn how to implement them in practice.

 Either you can insert them in the head section of the page by editing the HTML code, or you need to put them in the place specified by your content management system with SEO plug-ins.

-Let’s consider the example that you want to prevent search bots from indexing the web page content but allow them to follow the links on the page.
+Let’s consider the example: you want to prevent search bots from indexing the web page content but allow them to follow the links.

 Let’s see how to add the meta robot tag for that directive.